ToneDen/Player/README.md

 * **.addTracks(urls)**
   Adds the given urls to the end of the current playlist, and returns the new array of URLs.
 * **.destroy()**
-  Destroys the given player instance and clears the containing element's HTML.
+  Destroys the player instance and clears the containing element's HTML.
 * **.getAllTracks()**
-  Gets all of the URLs loaded into the player as an array.
+  Returns all of the URLs loaded into the player as an array.
 * **.getSound()**
   Gets the sound object of the current track.
 * **.getTrack()**